SUSE Rancher Prime

 file which contains the necessary configuration for installing the SUSE Observability Helm Chart.

 file.
+For more info, see single password.
 The actual values contain the bcrypt

 hashes of those passwords so that they're securely stored in the Helm release in the cluster.